ministryofjustice/hmpps-spring-boot-sqs/README.md

 the Kubernetes namespace and must not be left wide open - instead they should be secured in the Kubernetes ingress.
 See the [example ingress](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/ingress.yaml) for how to block the endpoints from outside the namespace.

+By default, the `/retry-all-dlqs` endpoint is unsecured.
+This is because it was originally only intended to be used by the Kubernetes Cronjob.
+However, it can be secured by setting the property `hmpps.sqs.protectRetryAll` and it will then behave like all the other endpoints.

 #### Open API Docs